ARM-software/connectedhomeip/docs/guides/openiotsdk_examples.md

 -   Enter network interface `OIStesttap`
 -   Choose example name `lock-app`

-### Build lock-app example with mbedtls crypto backend support in debug mode and debug it in the network namespace using the VSCode task
+### Build lock-app example with mbedtls crypto backend and lwip support in debug mode and debug it in the network namespace using the VSCode task

 Build example: